wp-plugins/thebing-snippet/readme.txt

 2. Active the plugin through the "Plugins" menu in Wordpress
 3. Place "[thebingsnippet]" in your sites/posts

+= If you want to show form/templates with template- and combinationkey add: = [thebingsnippet type="default" server="https://schoolname.thebing.com" combinationkey="123456789" templatekey="123456789"]

 = If you want to show the feedback form add: = [thebingsnippet type="tsFeedback" server="https://schoolname.thebing.com" key="KEY-0123456789" language="en"]